bbbutterwell/books/wkuf_ch14.md

 Now Olive's suddenly too cool to believe in Gnomes anymore.
 Just like that.
 Whatever, I've never needed to be cool.
 I'll keep believing in Gnomes till the cows come home.
 I don't care about what's cool.

 Olivia wasn't saying anything, after snuffing about the Gnomes.
 That's OK.
 I was just happy sitting there and imagining she and I someday being old ladies together, sitting just like that, like I knew we would.
-We were close enough in age, that once we got really old, nobody would probably even know who was the older one.
+We were close enough in age, that once we got really old, maybe nobody would even know who was the older one, and maybe they'd think we were sisters.
 I'm not in a hurry to grow up, exactly, but I also kind of couldn't wait to get old then, all the same.

 After a while, Olive said I don't want to go back to school, and I shrugged and said OK, but I wasn't in charge of that.
 She knew it.
 She knew that I knew that she didn't want to go back to school.
 Message received.
 I didn't ask why.
 I was trying a thing.

-And the fox was there then, all at once, leaping through the grass down in the orchard, all through the elder Apples - Olive made a small sound, oh, and got real still, and I didn't dare say or do anything else at all.
-Neither of us moved or said anything else.
+And then the fox was there, all at once, leaping through the grass down in the orchard, all among the elder Apples - Olive made a small sound, oh, and got real still, and I didn't dare say or do anything else at all after that.
+Neither of us moved or said anything else at all.

 I just sat still, and let the fox and Olive have their moment, and I let the wind begin to shimmer.